Wire report

 What happened

-According to PBS News’s source item, Degree in three: Why more colleges are speeding up graduation timelines, Only about a third of Americans now believe a four-year college degree is worth the cost.
+According to PBS News’s linked report, Degree in three: Why more colleges are speeding up graduation timelines, Only about a third of Americans now believe a four-year college degree is worth the cost.
 Increasingly, students and families are questioning it too.
 As many colleges across the country face shrinking enrollment, more than 60 institutions are now offering students a faster path to graduation.
 Fred de Sam Lazaro reports as part of our series, Rethinking College.

 Context